Donald Trump Slams Tom Ford’s Comments About Dressing Melania

 In a statement obtained by Refinery29, the Wynn Las Vegas confirmed that it removed Tom Ford cosmetics and sunglasses from the resort this past weekend.

 Wynn was appointed a member of the inaugural committee back in November.
-The group was responsible for helping to raise million of dollars to put on the events surrounding the swearing-in ceremony every.
+The group was responsible for helping to raise millions of dollars to put on the events surrounding the swearing-in ceremony.

 In 2009, President Obama’s team raised $53 million for his swearing-in.